 The minimum language requirements are based on the NOC category for your job offer and can be either Canadian Language Benchmark (CLB, for English) or Niveaux de compétence linguistique canadiens (NCLC, for French) levels.

-- For an NOC 0, A, or B occupation, you need at least a CLB/NCLC 5.
+- For a NOC TEER 0, 1, 2, or 3 (previously skill type 0 or skill level A or B) occupation, you need at least a CLB/NCLC 5.

-- For an NOC C occupation, you must have at least a CLB/NCLC 4.
+- For a NOC TEER 4 (previously skill level C) occupation, you must have at least a CLB/NCLC 4.

 Proof of settlement funds